pagrochowski/CS50_SQL/komendy.md

 ## SQLITE3
 `.headers on` display headers in SQLITE3
-`.read schema.sql` to import table creation from the schema file or commands from other sql file `cat file.sql | sqlite3 database.db` execute file.sql commands into database.db `.schema` check t he current schema for the tables
+`.timer on` display timer details for each query `.read schema.sql` to import table creation from the schema file or commands from other sql file `cat file.sql | sqlite3 database.db` execute file.sql commands into database.db `.schema` check t he current schema for the tables